 Abundant harvests and crop yields depend in part on soil dynamics that fluctuate throughout the growing season.
 Satellite imagery is an efficient method for mapping crop characteristics over large spatial areas and tracking temporal changes in soil and crop conditions.

 Built into RADARSAT-2 are several powerful features that respond directly to the needs of the agricultural sector.
 Dual-polarization and quad-polarization modes enable the simultaneous acquisition of multiple polarizations on transmit and receive.
 In the quad-polarized mode, four different polarization channels are acquired.
 So much valuable crop information can be extracted from one RADARSAT-2 image that there is no need for data acquisition over several dates.

 Several applications in forestry have benefited from Canadian radar data, in particular clear-cut mapping.
-RADARSAT-2 offers an array of beam modes and polarimetric capabilities that could help detect structural differences in forests, and there's potential for burn mapping applications.
-High-resolution data from RADARSAT-2 may improve forest-type mapping using textural analysis.
+RADARSAT-2 offers an array of beam modes and polarimetric capabilities that could help detect structural differences in forests, and there's potential for burn mapping applications and improve forest-type mapping using textural analysis.